Upgrade to remove ads

 🗑

 The act of entering or recording documents affecting or conveying interests in real estate in the register of deeds office.
 Until it is recorded, a deed or mortgage is not usually effective against subsequent purchasers or mortgagees.
-The buyer and seller will be required to pay a fee to record their documents in public records. show
+The buyer and seller will be required to pay a fee to record their documents in public records. recording

 🗑